phil9987/IR-Project-2/README.txt

 Then run `sbt run`.
 You will be presented with an menu and further instructions.

 Depending on your system, sbt might not be able to set the JVM memory.
 In that case please explicitly set the java heap size.
-We recommend 4GB. (.i.e. run `export JAVA_OPTS="-Xmx4G"`)
+We recommend 4GB. (.i.e. run `export JAVA_OPTS="-Xmx4G"` or 'set SBT_OPTS="-Xmx4G" on Windows')

 Note:
 The first time any tf model is run, a database for the normalization factors is created.
-This can also be done explicitly by using menu point 6.